 Pros and cons of using Citibank

 - Fee-free transfers.
-With Citibank Global Transfers, you can send money to other Citibank account holders in more than 20 countries without incurring any fees.
+With Citibank Global Transfers, money transfers sent to another Citibank account holder carry no fees in more than 20 countries .

 - Simple process.
 Quickly and easily send a money transfer from your online account.